dnidever/dlnpyutils/docs/index.rst

 Introduction
 ============
 |dlnpyutils| is a package of useful python utility functions.
+See the `description <description.html>`__ page for a list and description of the functions.

 .. toctree::
    :maxdepth: 1

    install
-   gettingstarted
+   description
    modules

 *****
 Index
 *****